Courtesi/hardcore_challenge/README.md

 ```

 ### Using playit.gg
-You can also incorporate playit.gg into this docker compose. \
-Sign up on [playit.gg](https://playit.gg), make an account and then set up your docker agent on their website. \
+If you don't want to port forward, you can also incorporate playit.gg into this docker compose.
+Sign up on [playit.gg](https://playit.gg), make an account and then set up your docker agent on their website.
 They will give you a docker service that should like this:

 ```bash
   playit: